We thank you for your interest in The Academy of Fine Art.

 Which technique does The Academy use when oil painting? -Â The Direct Method, which is neither ‘Alla-Prima’ nor is it a ‘Grisaille Underpaint/Glaze’ method.Â The Direct Method is what will be used when working on curriculum projects.

-When can an artist commence the curriculum? -Â At any time during the year.Â The artist is approached each day by the instructor with full consciousness as to the artist’s current level of skill and linear position in the curriculum.
+When can an artist commence the curriculum? -Â At any quarter during the year.Â The artist is approached each day by the instructor with full consciousness as to the artist’s current level of skill and linear position in the curriculum.

 Who are the faculty members and how were they selected to be instructors at The Academy? -Â Instructors are selected for their teaching abilities and their knowledge, and additionally on their abilities as a practicing artist.Â Our instructors come from various locations throughout the State of Wisconsin.